-Vanadium One Energy Corp. is currently engaged in exploration and evaluation of its 100%-owned Clinton Manganese Project near Clinton, British Columbia as well as its recently acquired Mont Sorcier Property in the Province of Quebec.
+Vanadium One Energy Corp. is currently engaged in exploration and evaluation of its 100%-owned Clinton Manganese Project near Clinton, British Columbia.
 There has been no determination whether the Company's exploration and evaluation assets contain mineral reserves and resources that are economically viable.